hyperledger-solang/solang/docs/language.rst

 Functions which are declared ``public`` will be present in the ABI and are callable externally.
 If a function is declared ``private`` then it is not callable externally, but it can be called from within the contract.
+If a function is defined outside a contract, then it cannot have a visibility specifier (e.g. ``public``).

 Any DocComment before a function will be include in the ABI.
 Currently only Substrate supports documentation in the ABI.